Nike-Inc/backstopper/testonly/testonly-springboot3_1-webflux/README.md

 ecosystem.
 The Backstopper 1.x releases also contain support for Spring 4 and 5, and Springboot 1 and 2.)

-This submodule contains tests to verify that the [backstopper-spring-boot3-webmvc](../../backstopper-spring-boot3-webmvc) module's functionality works as expected in Spring Boot 3.0.x Web MVC (Servlet) environments, for both classpath-scanning and direct-import Backstopper configuration use cases.
+This submodule contains tests to verify that the [backstopper-spring-web-flux](../../backstopper-spring-web-flux) module's functionality works as expected in Spring Boot 3.1.x WebFlux (Netty) environments, for both classpath-scanning and direct-import Backstopper configuration use cases.

 ## More Info